 This lab is tutorial in nature and does not have a pre-lab.
-You are expected to sign-off each section on the lab and to answer all the questions highlighted in yellow in your lab report.
+When you are done, you are expected to demonstrate your work for a "signoff" and to answer all the questions highlighted in yellow in your lab report.